agraef/midizap/README.md

 The end result is of course a `C5` message with the same velocity as the value of the `CC1` message, which in turn comes from the original `CC0` controller value.

-This example is admittedly a bit silly, because we might have written `CC0= C5` and be done with it.
-So let's consider something more complicated which really *needs* recursive translations to work.
+This example is admittedly a bit silly, because we could just have written `CC0= C5` instead and be done with it.
+So let's try something more complicated which really *needs* recursive translations to work.
 For instance, suppose that we'd like to output *two* messages instead: the note message `C5` as before, followed by a `CC1` message with just the low nibble of the controller value.
 Now each of these translations is easy to define:

 ~~~
 CC0= C5
 CC0[16]{0} CC1
 ~~~

-But we can't write them this way, because we're not allowed to bind `CC0` to two different output sequences at once.
-(If you try this, the parser will complain and just ignore the second rule.)
-However, we may write:
+But we can't write them this way, because we're not allowed to bind `CC0` to two different output sequences at once (if you try this, the parser will complain and just ignore the second rule).
+However, we can massage those rules a bit to obtain:

 ~~~
 CC0= C5 $CC1
 CC1[16]{0} CC1
 ~~~

-This works and isn't much more difficult to understand than our first attempt.
-In fact, this way of formulating the translation has the advantage that the order in which the final output sequence is constructed is apparent from the first rule.
+This works and the transformation we did here is actually quite straightforward.
 In the same vein, we can combine as many different mod translations as we like, even if they involve different moduli and offset transformations.

 C programmers will have realized by now that macro translations work pretty much like parameter-less macros in the C programming language.
 The same caveats apply here, too.
-Just like C, midizap's configuration language provides no way to break out of a recursive macro, so you do *not* want to have a macro invoke itself (either directly or indirectly), because that will always lead to an infinite recursion.
+Specifically, midizap's configuration language provides no way to break out of a recursive macro, so you do *not* want to have a macro invoke itself (either directly or indirectly), because that will always lead to an infinite recursion.
 For instance:

 ~~~
 CC0[128] $CC1